 Loans in the Netherlands

-Loans provided by banks are the most common method of lending money in the Netherlands.
+Loans provided by banks, such as ABN AMRO, are the most common method of lending money in the Netherlands.
 There are, however, a number of credit agencies and, if the amount you need to borrow is not so large, you can always use a credit card.
 How much you receive (or even if you are granted the loan at all) will depend on several factors such as your age, financial assets, income and residency status.

 There are a number of comparison websites which you can use to assess your options when it comes to taking out a loan in the Netherlands.
 Alternatively, you can simply walk into your bank and speak with an advisor.